makersacademy/chitter-challenge/README.md

 * PostgreSQL for the database
 * HTML & CSS for the front end
 * tests written in RSpec & Capybara
+* Gmail API / Ruby gem used for emailing